sfyip/STM32F103_MSD_BOOTLOADER/README.md

 | Bootloader starts from: | 0x0800_0000 - 0x0800_36DF (13.72KB) | 0x0800_0000 - 0x0800_36DF (13.72KB)|

 Simulate a USB removable disk (FAT32).
-The content of firmware image defined in firmware.hex is mapped to appcode area.
-Hence, the maximum supported user application size (flash) is also 48KB / 112KB.

 Just drag and drop the intel hex file to update the appcode.
 The bootloader will automatically restart if EOF RecordType is found in the hex file.
 <b>Drag and drop the BIN file is removed.</b> Since intel hex file has the following advantages over the bin file: